-Building A Facebook Audience For Advertising (Tutorial)
+Building A Facebook Audience For Advertising (Tutorial) + Free Worksheet

 Facebook is one of the best places for small businesses to reach their customers.

 Whether it’s staying connected with your current fans or reaching out to new ones, Facebook is the place to be.
-Two billion people use Facebook monthly (!!!) so chances are your audience is there too.
+Over two billion people use Facebook monthly (!!!) so chances are your audience is there too.
 Using ads to connect with your potential clients is one of the best functions of Facebook.
 To run an ad, including boosting your posts, you need to set up a Facebook Audience.

 Who Are Your Clients?